letendrt/Chronological-File-Request-Pull/README.md

-# Chronological File Request Pull and Access Granter 🕰️📬
+# Chronological Request Pull and Access Granter 🕰️📬
 Chrono pull basic functionalities are up and running.
 Further developments on functionalities to come!

 ## Code Purpose 🤔❓